 - Using a ladle (or a large spoon, if you’ve hands of asbestos), create wells in the mixture for your eggs.

-We find that a combination of pushing with the back of a ladle, followed by some narrow stirring within the divot left behind, gives us more consistent wells.
+A combination of pushing with the back of a ladle, followed by some narrow stirring within the divot left behind, makes for more consistent wells.

 Aim for a depth reaching about 75% of the way down into your mixture, with a bit of the unreduced liquid running back into the well.

 After making one well, slide in one whole egg.
 Making all of your divots at once tends to go poorly.
 After only a bit of practice, you should get to the point where you are quick enough to shore up the edges of each well up and around the rims of the eggwhites, so that they cook all the more evenly, and all without letting your previous eggs overcook.